How to Measure Your Bra Size

 Here are a few telltale signs that you may not be wearing the right bra size: wrinkling in the cups, underwire poking the sides of your breasts, a band that rides up, cup spillage, slipping straps, or a bra that hikes up when you lift your arms, says Sandi Simon, a fit consultant at Bra Smyth, in New York City.
 (Keep in mind that certain factors can cause you to change bra size, a weight gain or loss, a new exercise regimen, pregnancy, and a change of diet, among them.)
 If you suffer from any of the fit issues above, head to a professional bra fitter—or bust out the measuring tape and follow the steps here.

 While braless or wearing a non-padded bra, use a measuring tape to measure around your torso directly under your bust, where a bra band would sit.
 The tape should be level and very snug.
 Round to the nearest whole number.
 If the number is even, add four inches.
 If it’s odd, add five.
 Your band size is the sum of this calculation.
 (So if you measured 32 inches, your band size is 36.
 If you measured 33 inches, your band size is 38.)

 Wrap the measuring tape somewhat loosely around the fullest part of your chest (at nipple level).
 Round to the nearest whole number.

 Step 3: Calculate Your Cup Size

-Subtract your band size from your bust measurement and refer to chart.
+Subtract your band size (Step 1) from your bust measurement (Step 2) and refer to the cup size chart here.
 Example: 37 inches (bust) – 34 inches (band) = 3 inches.
 That’s a 34C.